 You must first work on your mind: shift from a fixed mindset to a growth mindset.
 The You either have it or you don’t belief is wrong.
 Psychologist Carole S. Dweck proved it’s a myth.

 She found that people with a fixed mindset think they can’t do anything to improve and they can’t change.
 They blame their lack of success on the world and are prone to depression.

 According to Dweck’s expandable theory of intelligence, the mind is a muscle and must be exercised constantly in various and different ways to keep it in great shape.

 People with a growth mindset believe intelligence and abilities are malleable.
-Their set of skills and abilities can change and grow through dedicated activities: practice, improving through failures, working through setbacks.
+Their set of skills and abilities can change and grow through dedicated activities: practice, improving through failures, and working through setbacks.
 They believe they can transition into new roles and can build and develop new abilities.

 Almost every area of human endeavour can be dramatically influenced by how you think about your talents and abilities.
-Fixed-mindset individuals dread failure because it is a negative statement on their basic abilities.
+Fixed-mindset individuals dread failure because it is a negative statement of their basic abilities.
 Growth mindset individuals don’t mind or fear failure as much because they realize their performance can be improved and learning comes from failure.